microsoft/FeatureManagement-Dotnet/examples/EvaluationDataToApplicationInsights/README.md

 *The Javascript SDK is not required, but is useful for collecting browser telemetry and generating these cookies out of the box.*

 ### Authenticated User ID
 In order to connect metrics for the user between multiple services, a Authenticated User Id needs to be emitted.
-When a user clicks "Randomize User", a login is simulated by setting a "username" cookie to a random integer.
+When the application is loaded, a login is simulated by setting a "username" cookie to a random integer.
 Additionally, the "ai_user" and "ai_session" cookies are expired, to simulate a new browser.

 To include the authenticated user id on metrics emitted from the Javascript SDK, this app adds the following to _Layout.cshtml:
 ```html